niels-slotboom/notes/Submanifolds.typ

 $
   gamma_(i j) = tensor(E,+mu,-i) tensor(E,+nu,-j) g_(mu nu) =  tensor(E,+mu,-i) tensor(E,+nu,-j) P_(mu nu).
 $
-This result offers a clear structural interpretation of the induced metric $gamma$: it is precisely the tangential part of the ambient metric $g$, isolated by projection through $P$ and realised by the pullback.
+This result offers a clear structural interpretation of the induced metric $gamma$: it is precisely the tangential part of the ambient metric $g$, isolated by pulling back the tangential projection $P$.
 The normal component $Q$ plays no role in the geometry intrinsic to the submanifold, as expected---$gamma$ contains only the information relevant to distances and angles _within_ $cal(S)$.
-What initially appeared as a simple construction now revelas itself as a direct manifestation of the geometry of orthogonal decomposition.
 = Bundles
 This section aims to introduce the notion of various types of _bundles_ one can define on a smooth manifold.
 Though this is not strictly necessary to study submanifolds, it seems like it would be a useful digression to prepare for the differential geometry lecture in Part III, so I will go over it briefly here.
 == Vector Bundles: Intuition and Definitions